mnot/htracr/README.md

   > htracr 8000 eth0

-and in some cases, you may need permission to listen to the device, making the appopriate command line something like:
+and in some cases, you may need permission to listen to the device, making the appropriate command line something like:

   > sudo htracr 8000 eth0